WebOrigami/docs/src/content/language/syntax.md

 }
 ```

-In `.ori` files, the value in a key/value pair can be an expression that will be evaluated when the graph is loaded.
+In `.ori` files, the value in a key/value pair can be an expression that will be evaluated when the tree is loaded.

 ```
 data = {